OpenMoonRay/openmoonray-docs/docs/scene-classes/display-filters/RemapDisplayFilter.md

         default: True

-        <p class="jekyll-theme-minimal scene-class-attr-comment">enables/disables clamping of the output values.
+        <p class="scene-class-attr-comment">enables/disables clamping of the output values.
 This useful prevent out-of-range values when expanding the input values.</p>

     </p>